General information and tips for prospective fellowship applicants

 • Those enrolled at a community college must have plans to transfer to a four-year school.

-• Award amount- varies, application due generally late January.
+• The award amount- varies, the application is due generally late January.

-• Must be a full time student with freshmen, sophomore, or junior standing, pursuing a Chemical, Civil, Computer Science/Computer, Electrical, Environmental, Material, Mechanical, Petroleum engineering, Safety, Construction, Information Technology or Cyber-security degree
+• Must be a full-time student with freshman, sophomore, or junior standing, pursuing a Chemical, Civil, Computer Science/Computer, Electrical, Environmental, Material, Mechanical, Petroleum engineering, Safety, Construction, Information Technology, or Cyber-security degree

 • Students must be a SHPE Member

-• Students must have a GPA of a 3.0 or higher
+• Students must have a GPA of 3.0 or higher

 • Students have U.S. Citizenship